traversable/schema/packages/zod/README.md

 ## Features

+### `zx.clone`

+`zx.clone` lets users derive a specialized "deep clone" function that works with values that have been already validated.

+Because the values have already been validated, clone times are significantly faster than alternatives like [`window.structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/Window/structuredClone) and [`lodash.cloneDeep`](https://www.npmjs.com/package/lodash.clonedeep).

 ### `zx.equals`

-`zx.equals` lets users derive a "deep equals" function that works with values that have been already validated by zod.
+`zx.equals` lets users derive a specialized "deep equals" function that works with values that have been already validated.

-Because the values have already been validated, comparison times are significantly faster than using utilities like `Lodash.isEqual` and `NodeJS.isDeepStrictEqual`.
+Because the values have already been validated, comparison times are significantly faster than alternatives like [`NodeJS.isDeepStrictEqual`](https://nodejs.org/api/util.html#utilisdeepstrictequalval1-val2) and [`lodash.isEqual`](https://www.npmjs.com/package/lodash.isequal).

 #### Performance comparison